 Underwater hockey meetup group for the Minneapolis-St. Paul area.

-We invite you to try Underwater Hockey ( http://en.wikipedia.org/wiki/Underwater_hockey) , a fun and competitive sport for people of all ages and genders.
+If you are familiar with snorkel, fins, and mask we invite you to try Underwater Hockey ( http://en.wikipedia.org/wiki/Underwater_hockey) , a fun and competitive sport for people of all ages and genders.

 Underwater hockey is played on the bottom of a 6-12 foot deep swimming pool by two teams of six.
 Players wear fins, mask, snorkel, a protective glove and headgear (the same kind as for water polo).